 Europe in the World

-Forum on EU Foreign Policy and Global Governance
+EU Foreign Policy and Global Governance Forum

-The forum brings together original insights also thanks to its broad range of participants that include experts, NGO representatives, officials from the EU institutions and diplomatic representations, but also MEPs, national experts, and representatives from civil society and the corporate world.
+The forum brought together original insights also thanks to its broad range of participants that include experts, NGO representatives, officials from the EU institutions and diplomatic representations, but also MEPs, national experts, and representatives from civil society and the corporate world.